Australian Open 2023

 The Australian Open is the largest annual sporting event in the Southern Hemisphere, held annually over the last fortnight of January in Melbourne, Australia.
-Holding the record for the highest attendance at a Grand Slam event in 2020, the Australian Open precedes the French Open, Wimbledon and the US Open, featuring men’s and women’s singles, men’s, women’s and mixed doubles, and juniors championships, while also including wheelchair, legends and exhibition events.
+It will be the 111th edition of the Australian Open, the 55th in the Open Era, and the first Grand Slam of the year.
+Holding the record for the highest attendance at a Grand Slam event in 2020, the Australian Open precedes the French Open, Wimbledon and the US Open, featuring men’s and women’s singles, men’s, women’s and mixed doubles, and junior championships, while also including wheelchair, legends and exhibition events.

 Originally known as the Australasian Championship, the tournament was created in 1905 and played on the hardcourts at Melbourne Park in Melbourne, Australia.
 The event was not held from 1916 to 1918 and 1941 to 1945 due to World War I and Ⅱ respectively.